3 Weeks in Spain and Portugal: 2 Itineraries

 As the final leg of your trip, it’s the Algarve region.
 Portugal’s southernmost region is a sun-drenched haven of golden beaches and turquoise waters.

-Renowned for its dramatic cliffs, hidden coves, and historic fishing villages, it’s a paradise for sun-seekers and adventurers alike.
-The region boasts charming towns like Lagos and Tavira, enriched with Moorish history.
-Whether indulging in fresh seafood, exploring ancient forts, or unwinding by the Atlantic, the Algarve promises a picturesque retreat.
+With its stunning and dramatic cliffs, hidden coves, and historic fishing villages, it’s a paradise for sun-seekers and adventurers alike.
+The region is filled with charming towns like Lagos and Tavira, where you will also find signs of the Moorish history.

 When you’re ready to leave, you can take a bus to Lisbon or a direct flight from Algarve.
 If you rent a car, the drive is 2 hr and 45 minutes.